Zeev1988/research-llm-exercise/README.md

 Reposetory QA Chatbot

-What I built (in short)
+What I built
-- A small, modular system that answers questions about a local codebase using retrieval-augmented generation (RAG):
+- A small, modular system that answers questions about a local codebase using RAG:
   - Index the repo (module/class/function chunks)
   - Embed chunks using ADA2
   - Retrieve relevant snippets for a question